-ART 403.
-PHOTOGRAPHY PROJECT I
+ART 403.PHOTOGRAPHY PORTFOLIO PROJECT

 This course is designed to provide students experience in identifying the characteristics of successful photographic themes, developing a personal thematic element through repetition and emphasis, editing, and creating a portfolio of meaningful images.
 Students also produce an independent photographic project that expands on the knowledge gained from previous courses.
-A digital SLR camera with manual exposure is recommended.
+A SLR Digital camera with manual controls is required.
 May be repeated for additional credit.
-Prerequisite: Art 219 or 203.
+Prerequisite: ART 303 or permission of the instructor.
 Two three-hour labs or three two-hour labs.
 Three semester hours.